radareorg/radare2-book/analysis/code_analysis.md

 ```

 In this example, we analyze the whole file (`aa`) and then print disassembly of the `main()` function (`pdf`).
-The `aa` command belongs to the family of autoanalysis commands and performs only the most basic
+The `aa` command belongs to the family of auto analysis commands and performs only the most basic
-autoanalysis steps.
-In radare2 there are many different types of the autoanalysis commands with a
+auto analysis steps.
+In radare2 there are many different types of the auto analysis commands with a
 different analysis depth, including partial emulation: `aa`, `aaa`, `aab`, `aaaa`, ...
 There is also a mapping of those commands to the r2 CLI options: `r2 -A`, `r2 -AA`, and so on.